 This section eventually has a small stream crossing as you proceed back into the canyon.
 After hopping over some boulders and heading back into the canyon itself, you will catch your first glimpse of the waterfall in front of you.

-The waterfall here is still beautiful though, and I was excited to see so many others out hiking and enjoying the area.
+The waterfall here is still nice though, and I was excited to see so many others out hiking and enjoying the area.
 After spending 15 minutes at the falls, we headed out of the canyon and back up the trail.